happyhang/zerokara-react/README.md

 ### SPA Routing

-- react-router 4
+- react-router 5.2
-  - connected-react-router
-  - history
+  - history (Must be version 4 for browser router to work)
   - react-router-dom

 ### Form